Some Jews have reported that they have had long-time friends and neighbors spit in their

 GENESIS 3:17-19

-19 In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou [art], and unto dust shalt thou return.
+19 In the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken; for dust you are, and to dust you shall return.”

-21 Who knoweth the spirit of man that goeth upward, and the spirit of the beast that goeth
+21 Who knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the Earth?

-God's justice requiring a perfect sacrifice for sin required that someone be able to follow the Law all of the days of his life, and that this person would be sinless (spiritually perfect) before Him.
+God's justice requiring a perfect sacrifice for sin dictated that someone be able to follow the Law all of the days of his life and that this person be sinless (spiritually perfect) before Him.
 This person would fulfill the Law concerning sacrifice, would satisfy His justice concerning sin, and would by sacrifice be able to destroy sin once and for all.
 And the only one who could fulfill these requirements is God Himself.

-Therefore in His wisdom, He sent His Son, Jesus Christ to be that perfect Man, the perfect sacrifice required to forever remove sin from Mankind, allowing Man to be perfect after death so he could enter Heaven, and be a son of the living God.
+Therefore in His wisdom He sent His Son, Jesus Christ to be that perfect Man, the perfect sacrifice required to forever remove sin from Mankind, allowing Man to be perfect after death so he could enter Heaven and be a child of the living God.

 Isaiah speaks of such a Man being the perfect offering for sin, when he prophesied;